Andrey Kolmogorov: Adulthood

 In 1922, Kolmogorov gained international recognition for constructing a Fourier series that diverges almost everywhere.
 Around this time, he decided to devote his life to mathematics.

 In 1925, Kolmogorov graduated from Moscow State University and began to study under the supervision of Nikolai Luzin.
-He formed a lifelong close friendship with Pavel Alexandrov, a fellow student of Luzin; indeed, several researchers have concluded that the two friends were involved in a homosexual relationship, although neither acknowledged this openly during their lifetimes.
+He formed a lifelong close friendship with Pavel Alexandrov, a fellow student of Luzin; indeed, several researchers have concluded that the two friends were sexually involved, although neither acknowledged this openly.
 Kolmogorov (together with Aleksandr Khinchin) became interested in probability theory.
-Also in 1925, he published his work in intuitionistic logic, "On the principle of the excluded middle", in which he proved that under a certain interpretation, all statements of classical formal logic can be formulated as those of intuitionistic logic.
-In 1929, Kolmogorov earned his Doctor of Philosophy (Ph.D.) degree, from Moscow State University.
+Also in 1925, he published his work in intuitionistic logic, "On the principle of the excluded middle," in which he proved that under a certain interpretation all statements of classical formal logic can be formulated as those of intuitionistic logic.
+In 1929, Kolmogorov earned his Doctor of Philosophy degree from Moscow State University.
+In 1929, Kolmogorov and Alexandrov during a long travel stayed about a month in an island in lake Sevan in Armenia.

-In 1930, Kolmogorov went on his first long trip abroad, traveling to Göttingen and Munich, and then to Paris.
-He had various scientific contacts in Göttingen, first with Richard Courant and his students working on limit theorems, where diffusion processes turned out to be the limits of discrete random processes, then with Hermann Weyl in intuitionistic logic, and lastly with Edmund Landau in function theory.
-His pioneering work, About the Analytical Methods of Probability Theory, was published (in German) in 1931.
+In 1930, Kolmogorov went on his first long trip abroad, traveling to Göttingen and Munich and then to Paris.
+He had various scientific contacts in Göttingen, first with Richard Courant and his students working on limit theorems, where diffusion processes proved to be the limits of discrete random processes, then with Hermann Weyl in intuitionistic logic, and lastly with Edmund Landau in function theory.
+His pioneering work About the Analytical Methods of Probability Theory was published (in German) in 1931.
 Also in 1931, he became a professor at Moscow State University.

-In 1933, Kolmogorov published his book, Foundations of the Theory of Probability, laying the modern axiomatic foundations of probability theory and establishing his reputation as the world's leading expert in this field.
+In 1933, Kolmogorov published his book Foundations of the Theory of Probability, laying the modern axiomatic foundations of probability theory and establishing his reputation as the world's leading expert in this field.
 In 1935, Kolmogorov became the first chairman of the department of probability theory at Moscow State University.
 Around the same years (1936) Kolmogorov contributed to the field of ecology and generalized the Lotka–Volterra model of predator–prey systems.